Field Notes

 How an automated phone screen assessment works with AI

-Truffle, for example, transcribes every response, generates a match score against the criteria you've defined, and creates a 30-second highlight reel so you can see the key moments without watching every full answer.
-The AI analyzes what candidates say — the transcript — not how they look or sound.
+Truffle is a candidate screening platform that combines resume screening, one-way video interviews, and talent assessments.
+For automated phone screens, it transcribes every response, generates a match score against the criteria you’ve defined, and creates 30-second Candidate Shorts so you can see the key moments without watching every full answer.
+The AI analyzes what candidates say.
+The transcript.
+Not how they look or sound.
 No facial analysis, no biometrics, no tone scoring.

 You still watch the videos.
 You still make every decision.
 The AI just helps you prioritize your queue so you’re spending time on the candidates most aligned with what you’re looking for.